nathadriele/AWS-DMS-task-restart-and-status-checker/README.md

 The `test_output` function is decorated with `@test` and is used to validate the functionality of the `load_data` function.
 It ensures that the output is a dictionary and that each task has the expected status `('starting')`.

-#### Testing
+### Testing

 To test the script, ensure you have appropriate credentials and ARNs configured.
 Then, run the script and observe the printed outputs for task restart confirmations and statuses.
 The `test_output` function will validate the results automatically.

-#### Contribution to Data Engineering
+### Contribution to Data Engineering

-This script provides a practical solution for managing AWS DMS tasks by automating task restarts and status checks.
-It integrates with cloud services using Boto3 and includes automated testing to ensure accurate execution.
-These features support efficient data migration data engineering practices.
+This script offers a streamlined approach to managing AWS DMS tasks by automating restarts and status checks.
+It leverages Boto3 for seamless cloud integration and incorporates automated testing to guarantee reliable execution.
+These capabilities enhance efficiency in data migration and data engineering workflows.

+Contributions are welcome!